AtharSayed/Expiry_risk_project/README.md

 streamlit run dashboard/app.py
 ```

-The application will open in your web browser, typically at `http://localhost:8501`.
+The application will open in your web browser, typically at `http://localhost:8501` or `https://inventory-handling.streamlit.app/` .